 Through the Islamic Heritage Project (IHP), Harvard University has cataloged, conserved, and digitized hundreds of Islamic manuscripts, maps, and published texts from Harvard’s renowned library and museum collections.
 These rare—and frequently unique—materials are now freely available to Internet users worldwide.
 IHP is made possible with the generous support of Prince Alwaleed Bin Talal.

 For the IHP, Harvard’s Open Collections Program (OCP) produced digital copies of over 280 manuscripts, 275 printed texts, and 50 maps, totaling over 156,000 pages.
-Users can search or browse online materials that date from the 10th to the 20th centuries CE and represent many
+Materials in Islamic Heritage Project digital collection date from the 10th to the 20th centuries and represent many:

 - regions, including Saudi Arabia, North Africa, Egypt, Syria, Lebanon, Palestine, Iran, Iraq, Turkey, and South, Southeast, and Central Asia;